mouse-reeve/dotfiles/README.md

 dotfiles
 ========

-Settings files

-With thanks to [Marius Gedminas](https://gedmin.as/) whose .vimrc file I referenced heavily
+These are my configuration files!
+Nice.

-I extend vim with [Pathogen](https://github.com/tpope/vim-pathogen) and [Syntastic](https://github.com/scrooloose/syntastic)
+Vimrc borrows heavily from [Marius Gedminas](https://gedmin.as/), and depends on [Pathogen](https://github.com/tpope/vim-pathogen) and [Syntastic](https://github.com/scrooloose/syntastic)